dgarage/NBXplorer/docs/Postgres-Migration.md

 # Migration from DBTrie backend to Postgres backend

+> [!WARNING]
+> The last version to support the migration is `2.3.67`.
+If you are running a version newer than this and need to migrate, please upgrade to `2.3.67` first.

 For an extended period, NBXplorer depended on an embedded database dubbed DBTrie.
 This internal database imposed limitations for various reasons, prompting us to upgrade NBXplorer to employ a Postgres backend rather than DBTrie.

 Although we continue to support DBTrie, it is now deemed obsolete.
 We offer a migration pathway for existing deployments.